 In February 2017, I received a call from my agent about a project that would change my life, not only professionally, but personally; mentally and spiritually.
 The connection I had to the role of Samson (as I have stated in many interviews) was unbelievable.
-Not only did it complete a vision I had many years ago to grow my hair and maintain a certain physical disposition, but it also connected to a prediction a friend of mine said about me a few years prior – I was one day set to be “going home and leading my people”.
+I felt that many things in my life manifested together in that moment not to mention the prediction a dear friend of mine had made a few years prior – that I was one day set to be “going home and leading my people”.

 “Going home” meant back to South Africa (where as I have mentioned previously I spent part of my childhood) and “leading my people” alluded to the path that had been bestowed upon the character of Samson.
 And so, after the formalities of auditioning, meeting the team, contracts and visas had been addressed, I found myself in South Africa in early March 2017, with the incredible team and director Bruce MacDonald at the helm, working on and filming Samson.